 When I was a kid, my dad always kept a lookout for free wood.
 Whenever he saw someone cutting down or trimming a tree, he’d ask them if he can take the wood.
 We’d load these huge logs into our van and take them home to split.
 We had plenty of firewood to last the winter just by doing this.
 (We lived in Southern California so our winter was short and mild…) You would also get a very good workout splitting the logs.
 I hated that chore when I was young, though.

 3. Live in a smaller home

 We used to live in a 2,000 sq ft house and it cost a lot more money to heat in the winter.
-Now, we live in a 950 sq ft condo and we pay about than $50/month to heat our place up in the winter.
+Now, we live in a 950 sq ft condo and pay about $60/month to heat our place up in the winter.
 Our building is very efficient so that helps a lot, too.
 Living in a smaller home makes a lot of sense financially because you save in so many ways.

 - Utilities – It’s just cheaper to heat up a smaller space.

 - Property tax, property insurance, and a smaller mortgage are all good side effects of living in a smaller home.

 - Less stuff – Less space means less stuff unless you get a storage unit…